SPM-VD/Public-README-Files/CSVJSONConverter_README.md

 - Click **Run Example Conversion** to run the first file from the selected folder
 - Click **Run Batch Conversion** to run the script for all files in the selected folder
     - Make sure you have the Save options selected if desired before running.
+    - The Save CSV File option will save a csv in the root folder containing average spring rates for all springs within the directory.
+Option is only available for springs.